 - The extent to which the application provides an overall strategy that is clearly related to the program objectives, goals, and expectations as outlined in the NOFO. - The extent to which the application clearly articulates a comprehensive plan with specific, measurable, realistic, and achievable outcomes on how project objectives will be achieved.

-The extent to which the application describes the process of quality improvement through a virtual platform and dissemination of technical assistance to additional communities, districts, and stakeholders throughout the host country. - The extent to which the application describes scale-up, dissemination, and spread of activities that include strengthening previous and/or existing efforts by the host country government, USG, or other stakeholders. - The extent to which the application proposes a plan for promoting sustainability through the development of an appropriate plan to transition QI decision-making and interventions to indigenous country stakeholders.
+- The extent to which the application describes the process of quality improvement through a virtual platform and dissemination of technical assistance to additional communities, districts, and stakeholders throughout the host country. - The extent to which the application describes the overall strategy aligned with the PEPFAR HRH Strategy and priorities. - The extent to which the application describes scale-up, dissemination, and spread of activities that include strengthening previous and/or existing efforts by the host country government, USG, or other stakeholders. - The extent to which the application proposes a plan for promoting sustainability through the development of an appropriate plan to transition QI decision-making and interventions to indigenous country stakeholders.